amorris28/artificial_ecosystem_selection/README.md

 All metadata are included in the `Data/` directory of this repository.

-Sequencing data (16S rRNA sequences) can be download from the NCBI SRA here:
+The 16S rRNA sequencing data generated during the current study are available in the NCBI Sequence Read Archive (SRA) under BioProject accession number PRJNA832314, https://www.ncbi.nlm.nih.gov/sra/PRJNA832314.

 The Silva taxonomic database version that we used to assign taxonomy with DADA2 can be downloaded from Zenodo [here](https://zenodo.org/record/4587955).